MaxWasUnavailable/LethalModDataLib/README.md

 public static bool SaveData<T>(T? data, string key, SaveLocation saveLocation = SaveLocation.CurrentSave, bool autoAddGuid = true)

 // For usage with the SaveWhen.Manual attribute parameter.
 You will need to fetch the IModDataKey object for the field or property you want to save.
-// This can be done using the GetIModDataKey method in ModDataHelper.
+// This can be done using the GetModDataKey method in ModDataHelper.
 // Note: This will save the data from the field/property, rather than requiring you to pass a value through the method. public static bool SaveData(IModDataKey modDataKey)
 ```